Nietzsche's Letters | 1884This page in German© The Nietzsche Channel

 4. "Der Löwe von Venedig" (The Lion of Venice), a composition by Heinrich Köselitz.

 5. Helene Druskowitz (1856-1918): early feminist writer who earned a PhD in philosophy in 1878 from the University of Zürich.
 It's likely that Nietzsche learned of Druskowitz through his visits to Zürich, which began in the 1870s.
 In a 07-18-1882 letter to Franz Overbeck, he asked for the address of "Frl.
 Helene Truschkowitz."
-Ten months after their 1884 meeting, Nietzsche asked Heinrich Köselitz to send her a copy of part 4 of Also sprach Zarathustra.
+Ten months after their 1884 meeting, Nietzsche asked Heinrich Köselitz to send her a copy of Also sprach Zarathustra, 4.
 Apparently Druskowitz, in a now lost letter to Nietzsche that thanked him for sending it, had announced her intention to write about or critique Nietzsche's work.
-We can try to glean what she said from the draft of Nietzsche's response, but we know that whatever she wrote did not meet with Nietzsche's approval, since he expressed his regrets in a 08-25-1885 letter to Heinrich Köselitz.
+We can try to glean what she said from the draft of Nietzsche's response, but we know that whatever she wrote did not meet with Nietzsche's approval, since he expressed his regrets in a 08-21-1885 letter to Heinrich Köselitz.
 Nietzsche's draft to Druskowitz states that he should not be included among those who "produce lit[erature]."
 Her "sincere" but not very "modest" response could be rectified with "a half-hour conversation" to set her straight, according to Nietzsche.
 In 1886, Druskowitz wrote — disapprovingly — about Nietzsche's philosophy and Also sprach Zarathustra.
 See Moderne Versuche eines Religionsersatzes.
 Ein philosophischer Essay.
 Heidelberg: 1886.
 TNC reprint of pp. 45-59.
 This led to Nietzsche's disparaging remarks about her in a postscript to a 09-17-1887 letter to Carl Spitteler: "Die kleine Litteratur-Gans Druscowicz ist Alles Andere als meine 'Schülerin'."
 (The little literature-goose Druscowicz is anything but my "pupil.")
 For books by Druskowitz that Nietzsche actually owned, see her entry in Nietzsche's Library.

 6. She resided at Stadelhoferstrasse 14.

-7. For a discussion of Druskowitz's philosophical works and her relationship with Nietzsche, see Carol Diethe, Nietzsche's Women: Beyond the Whip.
-Berlin; New York: de Gruyter, 1996, 95-100.
-Cf. Curt Paul Janz, Friedrich Nietzsche Biographie.
-Munich; Vienna: Hanser, 1979.
-Bd.
-2, 351-356.
-8. Drei englische Dichterinnen.
-Essays von H. Druskowitz Dr. phil.
-Verfasser von "Percy Bysshe Shelley."
-Berlin: R. Oppenheim, 1885.
-[Essays on Joanna Baillie (1762-1851), Elizabeth Barrett-Browning (1806-1861), and George Eliot (1819-1880)].
-PDF.
-9. Perce Bysshe Shelley von H. Druskowitz, Dr. phil.
-Berlin: Robert Oppenheim, 1884.
-PDF.
-10. The translation was never published.
-11. Druskowitz's subsequent publications disparaged Nietzsche's writings.
-See her entry in Nietzsche's Library.
 12. Bertha Glogau (1849-?): German writer.
 Glogau published two books under the name, "B. Glogau."
 It's uncertain to which one Nietzsche was referring.
 1. Novellen.
 Von B. Glogau.
 Berlin: Verlag von Wilhelm Hertz (Bessersche Buchhandlung), 1880; 2.
 Neue Novellen.
 Zweite Folge.
 Leipzig: B. Schlicke, 1883.
 [CONTENTS: An der letzten Roulette.
 Das Opfer.]
 The following review of her writings appeared in 1881: "In den 'Novellen' von B. Glogau fällt zunächst die feuilletonistische Behandlung auf.
 Einige darunter, zum Beispiel, die 'Frau Pfarrerin' oder 'Sitzen geblieben,' sind geradezu Skizzen, in denen eigentlich gar nichts vorgeht.
 Aber sie sind lebendig und mit allen jenen Pointen geschrieben, die man von dem Feuilletonisten verlangt.
 Daß Glogau auch ein eigentliches Erzählertalent ist, daß er gut erfinden und kräftig schildern kann, das beweisen die erste und die letzte seiner Novellen.
 'An der polnischen Landstraße' heißt die eine, 'Im Exil' die andere.
 Der Osten Europas ist neuestens in der deutschen Literatur stark in die Mode gekommen, und auf unserem Parnaß tanzen freiwillige Sarmaten Krakowiak.
 Wir lieben diese exotische, nach dem Parfum der Uncultur duftende Poesie nicht sonderlich und lassen uns durch ihren seltsamen Reiz nicht blenden; aber Glogau's Novelle ist spannend und mit großer Gewandtheit entworfen.
 Dennoch ziehen wir ihr die einfache Geschichte von dem deutschen Manne vor, den ein Brustleiden an fernerer wissenschaftlicher und politischer Thätigkeit verhindert und an die Riviera zu übersiedeln zwingt.
 Dort wird der hochgebildete Mann — Wirth und trägt seiner Familie zuliebe den neuen Beruf wie ein Held bis zu seinem Tode.
 Die Erzählung, die leicht lächerlich werden konnte, ist sehr hübsch durchgeführt, und wir bewundern den herrlichen Charakter des tapferen Dulders ebenso wie der Verfasser, ja wir sind von seiner Schilderung so überzeugt, daß wir meinen, der wackere Mann müßte wirklich gelebt haben."
 (In B. Glogau's "Novellas," the first thing that strikes you is the feuilletonist treatment.
 Some of them, for example, the "Frau Pastor" or "Have a Seat," are frankly sketches in which nothing really happens.
 But they are lively and written with all the lines one expects from a feuilletonist.
 The first and last of her novellas prove that Glogau is also a real storyteller, that she can weave and depict powerfully.
 "On the Polish Country Road" is one of them, "In Exile" another.
 Eastern Europe has recently become very fashionable in German literature, and Sarmatians freely dance the Krakowiak on our Parnassus.
 We do not particularly love this exotic poetry, which smells of the perfume of the uncultured, and let us not be dazzled by its strange charm; but Glogau's novella is exciting and crafted with great skill.
 Nevertheless, we prefer to it the simple story of the German man prevented by a lung disease from further scholarly and political activity and forced to move to the Riviera.
 There the highly educated man becomes a landlord and for the sake of his family he carries on his new profession like a hero until his death.
 The story, which could easily become ridiculous, is very nicely done, and we admire the marvelous character of the brave sufferer just as much as the author; indeed, we are so convinced of his description that we think the brave man must really have existed.)
 See K. v.
 Th., "Literatur-Blatt.
 Neue Novellen."
 In: Neue Freie Presse.
 Nr.
 5897.
 1881-01-28.
 Page 4.
-13. Composed in 1872 by Georges Bizet (1838-1875).
-14. The letter is lost.
-15. Elisabeth had written that Nietzsche's friend Bertha Rohr was possibly coming to Nice.
-Bertha Rohr (1848-1940) lived in Basel, and was also a friend of Malwida von Meysenbug.
-Nietzsche met her in 1873.
-She was seen as a marriage prospect.